tejpal123456789/Tejpal_Portfolio/README.md

-# tejpal-data-science-portfolio
+# Tejpal Kumawat Portfolio

-My work on data science
+About me and about my work on data science